 An Operations Analyst is a professional who solves problems internally and implements goal-oriented strategies in companies.
 This role also involves managing data, client reporting, and trade processes.
-An Operations Analyst’s job is to use mathematical and statistical methods to evaluate problems, calculate risks, and predict outcomes.

 As an Operations Analyst, you have to work with the client support services manager and operations team.
 Your goal within the team is to make sure the company work flows smoothly.